 In winter, you can snowmobile lake-to-lake via ancient villages and forest paths.

-What do the Kizhi Churchyard and Gaudi’s architecture have in common?
+What do the Kizhi Churchyard in Russia and Gaudi’s architecture in Spain have in common?
 The impression they make.
 These wooden buildings are the Russian architecture at its finest.
-Ancient northern architecture is a must see for history enthusiasts.
+Ancient northern architecture in Karelia is a must see for history enthusiasts.

 Legend has it, Nestor the Carpenter built the Church of Transfiguration here without a single nail; an axe was his only tool.
 Then he sank the axe in the lake to let no-one build anything like that again.

 The world-famous architectural ensemble is located on the Island of Kizhi, Lake Onega.
 It’s actually a UNESCO World Heritage Site!

 4. State Natural Reserve and Kivach Waterfall

 Karelia has quite a few natural reserves; Kivach was historically the very first one.
 It is situated around a waterfall of the same name.
 The Suna River fills a notch between the local basalt cliffs; it roars and splashes as it falls off an eight meters high peak, an astonishing sight year-round.

 5. Ethnic Village of Kinerma